gmp26/prais2cljs/README.md

 cd prais2
 lein figwheel
 ```
 in a terminal or command line window.
-This will download and install all other dependencies and launch a local developemnt server.
-Open your browser at http://localhost:3449 to view.
+This will download and install all other dependencies and launch a local development server.

+### Switching builds

+In a REPL, say `(switch-to-build :devcards)` or `(switch-to-build :dev)`.

+### To work with devcards

+Open your browser at http://localhost:3449/cards.html to view.
 Once a browser connects you will have a REPL executing there allowing you to test cljs functions in situ.
 Use clojure's `in-ns` function to switch namespace to the source file you are working on.
 Source maps are provided so you are able to step through clojurescript code in Chrome Developer Tools.

+### To work with the site
+Open your browser at http://localhost:3449/index.html to view.

+In both development builds,
 [Figwheel](https://github.com/bhauman/lein-figwheel) gives you live reloading into the browser.
-It's brilliant.

 Production build
 ----------------